Sad!

-"Sad!" (stylized in all-caps) is a song by American rapper and singer XXXTentacion from his second studio album, ?
+"Sad!" (stylized in all caps) is a song by American rapper XXXTentacion from his second studio album, ?
 (2018).
 It was released as the lead single from the album on March 2, 2018.
-The track was produced by John Cunningham, and written by XXXTentacion.
+The track was written alongside producer John Cunningham.
 The song is XXXTentacion's highest charting in the United States, peaking at number one on the Billboard Hot 100 following his death on June 18, 2018.
-The song has also amassed more than 1.8 billion streams on Spotify, being one of the most streamed songs on the platform.
+It has also amassed more than 2 billion streams on Spotify, being one of the most streamed songs on the platform.
 The song remains X's biggest and arguably most popular hit song to date.

-The song discusses X's experiences with depression and romantic turmoil, as well as his personal regrets about his past.
+It discusses X's experiences with depression, thoughts of suicide, and romantic turmoil, as well as his personal regrets about his past.

-A music video for the song was released on June 28, via his YouTube channel.
+A music video for "Sad!" was released on June 28, 2018, via his YouTube channel.
 On August 13, 2021, the single was certified Diamond by the RIAA in the US.
 The song has since come to be regarded as XXXTentacion's signature song.

 Background

-XXXTentacion began working with the producer for "SAD!", John Cunningham, in January 2018 after a preview of an acoustic song was uploaded to X's Instagram page showing Cunningham playing the guitar whilst X sung.
-On January 11, 2018, X uploaded a gaming video to his YouTube channel showing him playing the popular video game, PlayerUnknown's Battlegrounds.
-The intro to the video was a preview for "SAD!" and X further previewed the song a month later in a video on February 4, 2018, using it for his intro, after speculation the song was titled "SAD n Low" following a mass amount of snippets uploaded to YouTube.
+XXXTentacion began working with the producer for "Sad!", John Cunningham, in January 2018 after a preview of an acoustic song was uploaded to X's Instagram page showing Cunningham playing the guitar whilst X sung.
+On January 11, 2018, X uploaded a gaming video to his YouTube channel showing him playing the popular video game, PUBG: Battlegrounds.
+The intro to the video was a preview for "Sad!" and X further previewed the song a month later in a video on February 4, 2018, using it for his intro, after speculation the song was titled "SAD n Low" following a mass amount of snippets uploaded to YouTube.
 X went on to preview the song one more time in a YouTube video before its official release a few days later.